 There are many pregnancy supplements available and you can ask your pharmacist for advice.
 ‘Maternal Healthy Start Vitamins’ include all the recommended supplements.
 They are available to buy at chemists.

-• If you are pregnant and on eligible benefits (and/or under 18 years of age) you may be able to get them free (and vouchers for milk, fruit and veg) via the Healthy Start Scheme – find out more *here* or ask your midwife.
+If you are pregnant and on eligible benefits (and/or under 18 years of age) you may be able to get them free (and vouchers for milk, fruit and veg) via the Healthy Start Scheme.

 When you are pregnant you do not need to eat lots of special foods your baby will be well looked after by your body.